whu8-stat660/course-questions-wiki/week-01/README.md

-[Course Structure Quiz, Problem 4]
+[Chapter 1 Performing Queries Using PROC SQL, Problem 4]

 *Question (whu8-stat660): If we are selecting from multiple tables, do we need to write all the related table names in the 'from' clause?
 *Answer (whu8-stat660): I think the answer is yes.